Today I learned how to diff between two branches.

 - hello there + hello waylon

 At this point we have one commit.
-Things are really straightforward, and our diff will be the same between the last commit and the master branch since.
+Things are really straightforward, and our diff will be the same between the last commit and the main branch since.
 Let's make another commit by adding the date.

 echo "hello waylon\n\n$(date)" > readme.md cat readme.md git diff